HandBrake/HandBrake-docs/source/docs/en/latest/technical/video-qsv.markdown

 Support for the Intel Quick Sync Video encoder is enabled in preferences on the video tab.
 If your system is not supported, the option will be disabled.

+## Presets

+The following presets are available under the 'Hardware' category in the presets menu:

+- H.265 QSV 2160P 4K
+- H.265 QSV 1080p

+These are a good starting point for configuring HandBrake to use these encoders.

 ## Performance

 HandBrake supports both QSV encode and decode.